 - If you are able to convey confidence, your audience will feel that you’ve mastered the topic.
 Project your voice, make eye contact, don’t turn your back to your audience, maintain a confident posture, and use gestures (without overdoing it) to reinforce key ideas.

 Your body language is a reflection of yourself, so try to convey confidence and strength

 - Remember the basic tips for public speaking: don’t cross your arms, don’t put your hands in your pockets, and stand throughout the presentation.

 - What should you do with your hands?
 You don’t need to chop your arms off – just make sure you keep them under control!
 To control your arms, always try holding something during the presentation: A pen, a pointer, or a remote to change slides with.

 - Make consistent eye contact with the entire committee.
 We often end up looking only at the person who gives us the most confidence, but make an effort to try to look at everyone on the committee relatively often.

 - Think positive thoughts!
 It’s the best way to avoid succumbing to your nerves.
 Remember, you are the one who knows the most about this topic.
 You and only you have worked for months on your Undergraduate or Master’s thesis.
 Trust yourself!
 You’ve studied your research, you’ve specialized in reading on the subject, and gained a lot of knowledge.

-We wish you all the luck in the world… and one last tip: end with a sincere smile, because we all like smiles.
+We wish you all the luck in the world… and one last tip: end with a sincere smile, because everybody likes a smile.